scrapy/scrapy/docs/topics/settings.rst

 STATS_DUMP
 ----------

-Default: ``False``
+Default: ``True``

-Dump (to log) domain-specific stats collected when a domain is closed, and all global stats when the Scrapy process finishes (ie. when the engine is shutdown).
+Dump (to the Scrapy log) the :ref:`Scrapy stats <topics-stats>` collected during the crawl.
+The spider-specific stats are logged when the spider is closed, while the global stats are dumped when the Scrapy process finishes.

+For more info see: :ref:`topics-stats`.

 .. setting:: STATS_ENABLED